Skip to main content

 How to Attend the Workshop:

+You must first apply to be considered for this workshop.
 Any Wisconsin teacher, naturalist, or other educators who teach about groundwater are eligible to apply.
 Twenty educators will be selected.
 If you are accepted, you will have the opportunity to attend a one-day workshop and receive a FREE groundwater model for their school, nature center, or organization.
+Those selected will be expected to:

-1. Participate in a one-day training session (9AM-3PM) on one of the following days:
+1. Participate in one of the following one-day training sessions.

 2. Agree to incorporate the model into your curriculum or educational programming